dimitra-maoutsa/dimitra-maoutsa.github.io/_portfolio/portfolio-5.md

 This effectively approximates the low-dimensional invariant density (empirical manifold) without the need to project to a lower dimensional space (whose dimensionality would be hard to estimate due to the presence of fluctuations). \
 The central premise then is that **geodesics** computed on the empirical manifold wrt the approximated metric consitute **the most probable path between consecutive observations in the Onsager-Machlup sense**. \
-We employed this most probable path as a control constraint to perform path augmentation between consecutive observations.
+We employed this most probable path as a control constraint to perform path augmentation between consecutive observations, and employed these estimated latent paths for inference of th eunderlying flow field.

 **This is the last project of my PhD thesis and the first single author paper I wrote.** You can read the thesis reviews here: [thesis reviews](https://dimitra-maoutsa.github.io/files/Gutachten_Maoutsa.pdf)